Fix “macOS cannot verify that this app is free from malware”

 • Expired Certificates: Even legitimate apps can prompt this error if the app’s security certificates are outdated or no longer valid.
 This can happen if the developer fails to renew the certificates.

-• Downloaded from the Internet: macOS is built to prioritize apps from the App Store or trusted sources, so if you download software from third-party sites, you’re more likely to encounter this error.
+• Downloaded from the Internet: macOS is built to prioritize software from the App Store or trusted sources, so if you download and install apps from third-party sites, you’re more likely to encounter this error.

 • Stricter Security Settings: The default settings limit the installation or opening of apps for those from identified developers.
 Apps from other sources automatically trigger the error message unless you adjust these settings.

-How to get rid of “macOS cannot verify that this app is free from malware” warning?
+How to get rid of the “macOS cannot verify that this app is free from malware” error?

-To open an app that macOS has blocked, follow these steps:
+To open an app that macOS has blocked:

 1. Open Finder and locate the app icon of the blocked software.

 2. Control-click (or right-click) the app and click Open from the context menu.
-This method works differently from simply double-clicking the app.
+This method works differently from simply double-clicking it.

-3. When the error message reappears, you’ll now have the option to click Open and bypass the block.
+3. When the error message reappears, you’ll now have the Open option.

 4. Enter your admin credentials (admin name and password) to authorize the action if prompted.

-5. The app will now launch, and macOS will remember this choice, allowing the app to run in the future without additional warnings.
+5. The app will now launch, and macOS will remember this choice.

 bypass macos cannot verify that this app is free from malware

-By following these steps, you are instructing macOS to bypass the security protocols for this specific app, enabling you to run it even if it isn’t from an identified developer.
+By following these steps, you are instructing macOS to bypass the safety protocols for this specific app, enabling you to run it even if it isn’t from an identified developer.

-How to open an app that Apple cannot verify?
-(Bypass the security block)
+How to open an app that macOS cannot verify is free from malware

 1. Start by opening Finder and locating the app you want to open.